inBeat/inbeat-website/content/top-influencers/instagram/bakers/russia/_index.md

 ---
-title: Top 10 Bakers Instagram Influencers In Russia In 2023
+title: Top 10 Bakers Instagram Influencers In Russia In 2024
 description: >-
-  Find top bakers Instagram influencers in Russia in 2023.
-Most popular hashtags: #fashion #baker #pastry.
+  Find top bakers Instagram influencers in Russia in 2024.
+Most popular hashtags: #fashion #pastry #baker.
 platform: Instagram
-hits: 104
+hits: 103
 text_top: Identify the most popular Instagram influencers on inBeat.
-text_bottom: inBeat has 104 Instagram influencers like this in Russia for you to contact.
+text_bottom: Our search engine holds 103 Instagram influencers like this in Russia for you to connect with.
 profiles:
   - username: "zabavnikov_ivan"
     fullname: >-